Tips for buying a laptop

 - Does the laptop have a DVD player?

 Every laptop has ports, but how many of them do you need?
 Consider that carefully.
 For example, will you connect an external keyboard and a mouse to your laptop, or will you connect an extra monitor for more screen space?
+And which ports do you need for this?
+USB (keyboard and mouse), DisplayPort, or HDMI (monitors)?
 Large laptops, in general, have more ports than small laptops.
 If you plan to use a lot of peripherals, choose a larger laptop.
 If you're only using the laptop itself, a smaller laptop with fewer connection options will suffice.

 - Use other customers' experiences